Skip to content

 • Brine: Add the water, salt, and vinegar to a small size pot and bring it to a boil until the salt has been completely dissolved.

 • Immediately remove the brine from the burner and add in a heaping cup of ice cubes.
-Pour the mixture into a plastic bag along with the garlic and buttermilk and whisk to combine.
+Pour the mixture into a plastic bag along with the garlic, buttermilk, and hot sauce, and whisk to combine.

 • Add the chicken parts to the plastic bag with the brine in it and submerge.
 Place in the refrigerator to marinate for at least 12 hours and up to 24 hours.